01 of 07

 05 of 07

-To get a good feel for the area, I recommend walking it.
+To get a good feel for the area, you should walk it.
 Here are two nice walking tours that are also stroller-friendly.

 There are also a number of parks in the French Concession.
 Grab a map and make your way to one of these parks for a nice walk in the area.